 After a collision, most drivers first attempt to file a claim with their insurance company or the other driver’s insurance company.
 However, insurance companies will only cover the amount of damage up to the policy’s limits.
 So, if the other driver was at fault and they were uninsured or underinsured, your medical bills and the costs of your car’s damage may not be covered.

 Additionally, if the other driver denies they were at fault, your claim could be denied completely.
 Insurance companies also generally take a lengthy time to process claims and often dispute the costs associated with the crash.
 They may refuse to pay all or part of your medical bills and damage to your car.
 Most insurance companies will also not pay for your time off from work and any additional pain and suffering you may have experienced.

-Therefore, if you have been injured in a car accident, it is important to contact an experienced personal injury attorney in Texas who will immediately begin preparing case and help you receive the damages you deserve.
+Therefore, if you have been injured in a car accident, it is important to contact an experienced personal injury attorney in Houston who will immediately begin preparing the case and help you receive the damages you deserve.

 Once you have consulted with qualified legal counsel, they will file a petition claiming the other driver was at fault and is liable for your damages.
 “Damages” is used to refer to what is commonly referred to as compensation.

 In order to receive damages from the other driver, you must be able to prove they were negligent when operating their vehicle.
 A car accident claim involves all of the following elements: